-Mangawhati Mahinga Mataitai has been described, mapped and approved for identification by Patuharakeke Te Iwi Trust Board and wider hapū through numerous ratification hui and Tribunal hearings, and is enshrined in the following hapū endorsed documents:
+Ruakaka Estuary Mahinga Mataitai has been described, mapped and approved for identification by Patuharakeke Te Iwi Trust Board and wider hapū through numerous ratification hui and Tribunal hearing, and is enshrined in the following hapū endorsed documents:

-- The Patuharakeke Sites of Significance to Māori Final Cultural Landscape Report 2015 - Patuharakeke Rohe Moana Management Plan 2018 - Patuharakeke Statement of Claim before the Waitangi Tribunal (Te Paparahi o Te Raki, Northland Inquiry 2011) - Patuharakeke Hapū Environmental Management Plan 2014
+- The Patuharakeke Sites of Significance to Māori Final Cultural landscape Report 2015 - Patuharakeke Rohe Moana Management Plan 2018 - Patuharakeke Statement of Claim before the Waitangi Tribunal (Te Paparahi o Te Raki, Northland Inquiry 2011) - Patuharakeke Hapū Environmental Management Plan 2014

 The Patuharakeke Hapū Environmental Management Plan 2014 provides further written evidence of the significance of this area.
-This document identifies Mangawhati as a focal waterway.
-It also sets out a key objective in relation to this area, namely that all mahinga kai sites the rohe are managed, monitored and enhanced by Patuharakeke.
+It also sets out a key objective in relation to this area, namely that all mahinga kai sites in the rohe are managed, monitored and enhanced by Patuharakeke.